Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/hb.md

 _**Prerequisites:** Constitution 11+_

 You prepare yourself to take a hit.
-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one Superiority Die to gain **:dmg-temp: Temporary Hit Points**{ .dmg-heal } equal to your Superiority Die + your Constitution modifier. **:dmg-temp: Temporary Hit Points**{ .dmg-heal } from this Manoeuvre only last for 1 minute.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one Superiority Die to gain **:trt-thp: Temporary Hit Points** equal to your Superiority Die + your Constitution modifier. **:trt-thp: Temporary Hit Points** from this Manoeuvre only last for 1 minute.

 ---